New Swabia: Geographic features mapped by the expedition

+The exact location of objects in italics could not yet be determined because the position was given too imprecisely in the expedition report due to navigation problems with the aircraft, and most of the aerial photographs that would have allowed identification were lost during World War II.
+The names of objects that could be clearly located were used in the Norwegian translation of the topographical map Dronning Maud Land 1:250,000 published by the Norwegian Polar Institute in 1966.

 Aftermath

 Germany made no formal territorial claims to New Swabia.
-No whaling station or other lasting bases were built there by Germany until the Georg-von-Neumayer-Station, a research facility, was established in 1981.
-Germany's current Neumayer-Station III is also in the region.
-New Swabia is a cartographic area of Queen Maud Land which within Norway is administered as a Norwegian dependent territory under the Antarctic Treaty System by the Polar Affairs Department of the Ministry of Justice and the Police.
+No whaling station or other lasting bases were built there by Germany, and no permanent presence was established until the Georg von Neumayer Station, a research facility, was opened in 1981.
+Germany's current Neumayer Station III is also located in the region.

+Although New Swabia is occasionally mentioned in historical contexts, it is not an officially recognized cartographic designation today.
+The region is part of Queen Maud Land, administered by Norway as a dependent territory under the Antarctic Treaty System, and overseen by the Polar Affairs Department of the Ministry of Justice and the Police.

 Conspiracy theories

 Neuschwabenland has been the subject of conspiracy theories for decades, some of them related to Nazi UFO claims.
 Most assert that, in the wake of the German expedition of 1938–39, a huge military base was built there.
 After the war, high-ranking Nazis, scientists, and elite military units are claimed to have survived there.
 The US and UK have supposedly been trying to conquer the area for decades, and to have used nuclear weapons in this effort.
 Proponents claim the base is sustained by hot springs providing energy and warmth.

-The WDR radio play "Neuschwabenland-Symphonie" from 2012 takes up the conspiracy theories.
+The WDR radio play Neuschwabenland-Symphonie from 2012 takes up the conspiracy theories.

-New Schwabenland has also been linked to many conspiracy theories linked with the firmament.
-The firmament is a conspiracy that involves the firmament stated in the Bible.